Click to Place a Web Call Tel: (515) 865-4591

 The disaster recovery plan is a required implementation specification defined within the HIPAA Contingency Plan standard in the Administrative Safeguards section of the HIPAA Security Rule.

 The disaster recovery plan applies to major, usually catastrophic, events that deny access to the normal facility for an extended period.
-A disaster recovery plan refers to an IT focused plan designed to restore operability of the target system, application, or computer facility at an alternate site after an emergency.
+A disaster recovery plan refers to an IT-focused plan designed to restore the operability of the target system, application, or computer facility at an alternate site after an emergency.

 The disaster recovery plan defines the resources, actions, and data required to reinstate critical business processes that have been damaged because of a disaster.
 An inventory of all critical data and vital systems must be created as well as documentation of detailed procedures to facilitate the recovery of capabilities at an alternate site.